 So when you look at the value of customer retention, also account for the new customers you’ll organically acquire when your existing loyal customers share positive experiences on social media, in online reviews and through conversational interactions.

 What are the basic requirements for a good retention rate?

 We’ve set you up with a customer retention definition, and we explained the basics of why retention is so important.
 But what do you do to ensure you have a strong retention rate?
 And where should you focus your efforts if you’re looking to increase customer retention?

 Offer a quality product: It should go without saying, but it’s hard to satisfy customers when you’re selling complete junk.
 Minimise problems from the outset by offering a product or service that isn’t going to make some’s life more difficult.

 Be in the business of offering solutions, not creating problems.

 Provide clear and relevant communication: Communication should be simple to engage with.
 To that end, keep it clear and to the point so that the most relevant information can be quickly identified, learned and retained.

-Personalization can help with a bit of the heavy lifting here, in that it uses customer data (like name, location, purchase/search history, etc) to deliver the right messaging to the right person as and when needed.
-78% of consumers say they trust brands more after receiving personalized content; 75% are more likely to buy from a brand that recognizes them by name, makes recommendations based on purchase history and is aware of their past purchases; and 77% of consumers have chosen, recommended or paid more for personalized brand services and experiences.
+Personalisation can help with a bit of the heavy lifting here, in that it uses customer data (like name, location, purchase/search history, etc) to deliver the right messaging to the right person as and when needed.
+78% of consumers say they trust brands more after receiving personalised content; 75% are more likely to buy from a brand that recognises them by name, makes recommendations based on purchase history and is aware of their past purchases; and 77% of consumers have chosen, recommended or paid more for personalised brand services and experiences.

 We take a deeper look at the best, most effective ways to communicate with customers in another blog post here.